 Pensions for Holocaust Survivors from European Countries:

-The Commission for the Compensation of Victims of Spoliation (CIVS) located in France processes claims on all financial assets and property (frozen accounts, dormant accounts, life insurance policies, works of art, etc.) confiscated under the anti-Semetic laws introduced during the Second World War.
+France The Commission for the Compensation of Victims of Spoliation (CIVS) located in France processes claims on all financial assets and property (frozen accounts, dormant accounts, life insurance policies, works of art, etc.) confiscated under the anti-Semitic laws introduced during World War II.
 All claimants are entitled to apply to the Commission regardless of his or her current country of residence.
 For more information on French Looted Property and Assets/French Orphans visit www.civs.gouv.fr.

 Germany payments directly from the German government include: